Effect of extinction on quasar luminosity distances determined from UV and X-ray flux measurements: Data description

 \section{Data description}

-The sample of X-ray-detected RM QSOs consists of 58 sources with 59 measurements of BLR time delays since the time delay for NGC 4151 was measured twice \citep{2006ApJ...647..901M}.
+Our sample consists of 58 sources that were both (i) reverberation mapped using UV continuum and \Mgii\ emission-line light curves, and (ii) X-ray detected at 2 keV.
+In this regard, the sample is complete and due to its small size, we are not imposing further selection criteria unless stated otherwise.
+There are altogether 59 measurements of BLR time delays since the time delay for NGC 4151 was measured twice \citep{2006ApJ...647..901M}.
 The sample is described in detail in \citet{Khadkaetal2023} and we list the main observables, i.e. the redshift $z$, the rest-frame \Mgii\ time delay $\tau$, 2 keV flux density per frequency $F_X$, 2500\,\AA\, flux density per frequency $F_{UV}$, and 3000\,\AA\, flux density $F_{3000}$, in Appendix~A of \citet{Khadkaetal2023}.
 The sample consists of 53 sources from the Sloan Digital Sky Survey RM programme \citep[SDSS-RM;][]{2016ApJ...818...30S, shen_2019, Homayouni2020}, NGC 4151 \citep{2006ApJ...647..901M}, and 4 sources from the OzDES RM programme \citep{Zhefu2021}.
-The sample position on the sky with respect to the Galactic plane and the Galactic center \citep[Sgr~A*; ][]{2017FoPh...47..553E} is shown in Fig.~\ref{fig_quasars_dustmap}, which is colour-coded using the decadic logarithm of the $(B-V)$ colour index $\log{E_{B-V}}$ according to \citet{1998ApJ...500..525S}.
+These sources are also detected in the X-ray domain and are listed in the XMM-Newton X-ray source catalog (4XMMDR11).
+The sample position on the sky to the Galactic plane and the Galactic centre \citep[Sgr~A*; ][]{2017FoPh...47..553E} is shown in Fig.~\ref{fig_quasars_dustmap}, which is colour-coded using the decadic logarithm of the $(B-V)$ colour index $\log{E_{B-V}}$ according to \citet{1998ApJ...500..525S}.